Overview

 Non-examined Assessment (Coursework)

-- A comparative essay, which compares an element of A Streetcar Named Desire and The Catcher in the Rye.
+• A comparative essay, which compares an element of A Streetcar Named Desire and The Colour Purple.
 2,000 words, 25 marks

 Recommended Reading